kanywst/go-graceful-restart-poc/docs/kubernetes.graceful-shutdown.md

    - **Crucial**: The correct definition of a Graceful Shutdown in Kubernetes is **waiting for completion within a time limit (the Grace Period), not waiting indefinitely for all connections to cease**.
 If the period is exceeded, the Kubelet will force termination.

 This design ensures the application maintains data integrity while terminating safely, without compromising overall system availability.

+## Summary

+1. Kube Delete Request
+   1. A user or controller initiates the Pod deletion (e.g., kubectl delete).
+2. Removal from Service Routing
+   1. The Pod's IP is immediately removed from the Service Endpoints list by the Endpoint Controller.
+3. SIGTERM Sent by Kubelet
+   1. The Kubelet sends the SIGTERM signal to the container's main process and starts the Grace Period countdown (default 30 seconds).
+4. Application Executes Shutdown Logic
+   1. The application captures SIGTERM, stops accepting new connections, and begins completing existing in-flight requests.
+5. Forced Termination (SIGKILL)
+   1. If the process is not finished (exited) within the 30-second Grace Period, the Kubelet sends a SIGKILL signal, forcibly terminating the process.